How does Stress affect the Immune SystemJul 12, 2022

 Best inflammation supplements

 Now chronic inflammation also basically stimulates your adrenal glands to produce more cortisol, and if you have a lot of chronic inflammation from leaky gut as well as liver toxicity your cortisol levels are going to become imbalanced, your adrenal glands are going to be more stressed so you go more into adrenal fatigue.
+It's important to know how to reverse adrenal fatigue naturally.
 With adrenal fatigue and cortisol imbalance your thyroid hormones are messed up, your thyroid conversion gets messed up.
 And you know that your thyroid hormones are important for every single cell in your body.
 They're important for energy metabolism, very important for your mitochondrial function.
 And there's a lot of studies showing that with MS there's depleted mitochondrial function, whether that's from chronic inflammation, low thyroid function or also stress and trauma.
 They're showing that basically stress and trauma alters the way ATP is metabolizing your mitochondria or producing mitochondria, this is your energy chemical.

 So your liver is super, super important because it detoxifies all this junk in your body that's causing chronic inflammation.
 And remember also, your lymph, all your lymph fluid is flowing around all your cells and your lymph is draining in certain areas, but if your liver is toxic it's not detoxifying your blood, so your blood is more toxic, so your lymphatic system cannot drain all the toxins out well enough because there's some cleaning of your lymphatic system that goes on in your liver.
 Also the making of lymph happens in your liver.